CBLUEbenchmark/CBLUE/README.md

 #### Running examples

-The shell files of training and evaluation for every task is provided in `examples/` , and could directly run.
+The shell files of training and evaluation for every task are provided in `examples/` , and could directly run.

 Also, you can utilize the running codes in `baselines/` , and write your own shell files according to your need: